tari-project/doc-playground/docs/helloootle/04-creating-a-basic-web-app.md

 - A new React application
 - The various dependencies for the Tari protocol and by extension, the Ootle

+There are two methods:
+- **Recommended** Use the Tari CLI tool to create a new template project.
+This will deploy a working Vite+React app that interacts with a Counter on the Ootle.

+- Scaffold your own Vite+React project, in which you can build your own app or follow this guide further to create the Hello Ootle app with detailed explanations of the process.

+## Use Tari CLI to create the new app

+Download the latest release over at [The Tari CLI official Github page](github.com/tari-project/tari-cli/).
+You can also build the project directly from source by following the instructions on the README page.

+> Note: the MacOS binaries are not signed, so you will need to create an exception for running it.
+To run an unsigned binary on macOS, try opening it normally—if blocked, go to **System Preferences > Security & Privacy > General** and click **Open Anyway** for the app.
+Alternatively, remove the quarantine flag via Terminal with `xattr -d com.apple.quarantine /path/to/binary`.
+You can then run the binary from Terminal (`./binary`).

 Start by creating a folder for your project.
 Call it `Hello Ootle Project`

 Next, launch VS Code and select the `Open Folder` option from the `File` menu.
 Open the folder you just created.